 Where to buy raspberry leaf tea

-Once you have confirmed with your midwife that it is safe for you to begin drinking this tea, here are some raspberry leaf teas to try.
+Once you have confirmed with your midwife that it is safe for you to begin drinking this tea, here are some raspberry leaf teas and capsules to try.

 This tea was voted the best herbal product in 2009, that means that for the past 10 years, it's been one of the best raspberry leaf teas you can find in the market.